docb/dbRackSequencer/README.md

 ## Some other sequencers

-The following sequencers are re implementations with additional/different features of some sequencers of the XOR plugin.
+The following sequencers are reimplementations with additional/different features of some sequencers of the XOR plugin.

 ### Uno